soxueren/atsd/administration/user-authentication.md

 ### Basic Authentication for API

-HTTP requests to an API URL are required to include the `Authorization` header with type `Basic`.
+HTTP requests to an API URL are required to include `Authorization` header with type `Basic`.

 * Java Example: